thuynh26/cmpm121-f25-d3/PLAN.md

 ### D3.d: Gameplay Across Real-world Space and Time

 Key technical challenge: Modify system to use real world geolocation.
-Software can persist game state when closed to resume session.
+New player movement system is hidden by using Facade design pattern.
+Software can persist game state when closed to resume session by using browser localStorage API.
-Key gameplay challenge: Game state save accross gameplay sessions and way to start a new game.
-Allow for switch between button and geolocation game movement.
+Key gameplay challenge: Player can move their character by moving their device around in the real world.
+Game state saves accross gameplay sessions and there is a way to start a new game.
+Game allows for switching between button and geolocation game movement.

 #### Steps